eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Enterprise data integration, BI and analytics platforms: Informatica, Talend, InfoSphere, SAS, RevoR, QlikView, Qlik Sense, Tableau, Spotfire, D3.js
 	- Processing frameworks & programming tools: Spark (Scala/Python/Java), Kafka, Flink
 	- Client facing skills: ability to build trusted relationships with client stakeholders and act as a trusted adviser
 + skill set:
+	- You will join a team of highly talented Engineers and Data Scientists, with your main focus being to write highly performant and scalable code that will run on top of our Big Data platform (Spark/Hive/Impala/Hadoop).
+As such, you will work closely with the Data Science team to support them in the ETL process (including the cohorts building efforts).
+	- Working in a cross-functional team
+	- Building scalable and high-performant code
+	- Mentoring less experienced colleagues within the team
+	- Implementing ETL and Feature Extractions pipelines
+	- Monitoring cluster (Spark/Hadoop) performance
+	- Working in an Agile Environment
+	- Refactoring and moving our current libraries and scripts to Scala/Java
+	- Enforcing coding standards and best practices
+	- Working in a geographically dispersed team
+	- Working in an environment with a significant number of unknowns – both technically and functionally.
+	- BSc or MSc in Computer Science or related field
+	- Strong analytical and problem-solving skills with personal interest in subjects such as math/statistics, machine learning and AI
+	- Solid knowledge of data structures and algorithms
+	- Experience working in an Agile environment using Test Driven Development (TDD) and Continuous Integration (CI)
+	- Experience refactoring code with scale and production in mind.
+	Proficient in Scala, Java and SQL
+	- Strong experience with Apache Spark, Hive/Impala and HDFS
+	- Familiar with Python, Unix/Linux, Git, Jenkins, JUnit and ScalaTest
+	- Experience with integration of data from multiple data sources
+	- Experience with NoSQL databases, such as HBase, Cassandra, MongoDB
+	- Experience with any of the following distributions of Hadoop - Cloudera/MapR/Hortonworks.
+	- Other functional Languages such as Haskell and Clojure
+	- Big Data ML toolkits such as Mahout, SparkML and H2O
+	- Apache Kafka, Apache Ignite and Druid
+	- Container technologies such as Docker
+	- Cloud Platforms technologies such as DCOS/Marathon/Apache Mesos, Kubernetes and Apache Brooklyn.
++ skill set:
 	- Partner with engineering leadership to buildout data driven roadmap items to address performance in critical areas
 	- Established performance test environments and frameworks